Methanol, as both a chemical building block and a fuel, can support the transition to a low-carbon economy.

 Best-in-class Technology for Growth |

-G3 is expected to have one of the lowest CO₂ emissions intensity profiles in the industry, with Scope 1 and 2 emission less than 0.3 tonnes of CO₂ per tonne of methanol. |
+G3 has one of the lowest CO₂ emissions intensity profiles in the industry, with Scope 1 and 2 emission less than 0.3 tonnes of CO₂ per tonne of methanol. |

 Reliability |